nacil4/kooroshariyaee.github.io/_pages/publications.md

 ## **Manuscripts**
 ### In progress
-* **Ariyaee, Koorosh.** Laterals in Central Kurdish: An acoustic study.
-In R. Falahati & Z.
-Ghane (Eds.), *The Handbook of Phonetics and Phonology of Modern Iranian Languages*.
+* **Ariyaee, Koorosh.** Persian vowel hiatus.
+In *The Handbook of Phonetics and Phonology of Modern Iranian Languages*, ed.
+R. Falahati & Z.
+Ghane.
 Springer.
 * **Ariyaee, Koorosh.** Triggers and targets: nasals and vowels in Tehrani Persian.
-In A.
+In *The Handbook of Persian Dialects and Dialectology*, ed.
+A.
-Korangy, B. Mahmoodi-Bakhtiari & P. Shabani-Jadidi (Eds.), *The Handbook of Persian Dialects and Dialectology*.
+Korangy, B. Mahmoodi-Bakhtiari & P. Shabani-Jadidi (Eds.).
 Springer.

 ### 2018
 * **Ariyaee, Koorosh.** *Pre-nasal Vowel Raising in Tehrani Persian*.
 Master's thesis.
 University of Toronto. [[pdf]](https://kooroshariyaee.github.io/files/MA_Thesis_Ariyaee_2018.pdf)